probablynothoangf/Biftch/README.md

 ## Features

-* Creating beautiful system information in a matter of seconds
+* Creating beautiful system information in a matter of seconds!

-* Pretty much customizable
+* Pretty much customizable!

+* Modular: you can display any kind of (single line) information on biftch!

 ## Installation